Home | Farm to Fork

 Nick Benninger was an obstinate kid.
 When he complained about dinner his mother said, ”If you don’t like it, make it yourself.”
 Nick did, and he never stopped.

 In 2008, together with his wife Natalie, Nick opened his first restaurant, Uptown 21, in Waterloo, ON.
-Since then he has gone on to grow his passion for food into the Fat Sparrow Group which includes six restaurants, a catering company, a bakery, a butcher shop, three market stalls and a wholesale food division that employs over 220 people.
+He grew his passion for food into the Fat Sparrow Group which included six restaurants, a catering company, a bakery, a butcher shop, three market stalls and a wholesale food division that employed over 220 people.

-Nick doesn’t just love to cook, he’s equally happy to share his knowledge through his monthly blog, 519 Schmecks.
-He’s also at home in front of the camera and has appeared on Where to Eat Canada and You Gotta Eat Here! as well as the independently produced Nick and Taylor Make A Food Show!
+Nick doesn’t just love to cook, he’s equally happy to share his knowledge with interested foodies.
+He’s also at home in front of the camera and has appeared on Where to Eat Canada and You Gotta Eat Here! as well as the independently produced Nick and Taylor Make A Food Show.

 Nick is as passionate about where his food comes from as how it gets prepared.
-He has been a staunch advocate for sourcing local ingredients and showcasing the diversity of great produce, so abundant in the Waterloo Region, long before it was a trend.
+He has been a staunch advocate for sourcing local ingredients and showcasing the diversity of the great produce that’s so abundant in the Waterloo Region, long before it was a trend.

 Nick has now brought his culinary diversity and affable charm to the small screen as host of the Bell Fibe series FARM TO FORK.